To read 400-word biographies of our associates based throughout Europe, click on a country below:

 Michael is particularly interested in coaching managers in global corporations in which cross-cultural teamwork is critical for long-term success.
 Recently he expanded his portfolio to include coaching leaders in transition, in which cases he applies Elsner’s “eight tensions.”

-Michael and his Dutch wife live in The Netherlands where they enjoy the both urban and outdoor activities; favorites are gardening, sailing, and cycling.
-They love visiting their children and grandchildren, who live nearby.
+Michael and his Dutch wife live in The Netherlands where they enjoy urban and outdoor activities; favorites are gardening, sailing, and cycling.
+They love visiting their children and grandchildren.
 Michael has a personal interest in the effects of climate change and resource conservation.

 Esther received a bachelors in business administration and economics as well as an executive masters in human resources in her native Switzerland.
 She gained a second masters in social-organizational psychology from Columbia University, New York.
-She has learned about people and their cultures by living in Canada, Italy, France, Guatemala, and the U.S. She is fluent in German and English, and conversationally capable in French, Spanish, and Italian.
+She has also learned about people and their cultures by living in Canada, Italy, France, Guatemala, and the United States.
+She is fluent in German, English, and French, and conversational in Spanish and Italian.

-As the director of human resources international for Winterthur Insurance (now AXA-Winterthur), Esther implemented a new HR strategy, and used the opportunity – in Switzerland, the U.S., Asia, and Europe – to apply her expertise to talent management, HR transformation, expatriation, coaching, and executive program facilitation.
-Together with her worldwide team, Esther conducted due diligence projects and linked HR with the organization’s strategic plan.
+As the director of human resources International for Winterthur Insurance (now AXA-Winterthur), Esther implemented the new HR strategy.
+She used the opportunity – in Switzerland, the U.S., Asia, and Europe – to apply her expertise to talent management, HR transformation, expatriation, consulting, coaching, and executive training facilitation.
+Together with her worldwide team, Esther conducted due diligence projects and linked HR with the organization’s strategic business plan.

 In her spare time Esther likes to dance, ski, and hike in the Swiss mountains.
 She loves to spend time with her family and good friends.

 *FRANCESCO PIMPINELLI is an experienced executive coach who supports business leaders as they more effectively attain their personal and organizational goals.
-His approach to coaching – both one-to-one and in a team setting – integrates his strong competence in the area of personal development with his 20+ years of international management and corporate consulting experience.
+His approach to coaching – both one-to-one and in a team setting – integrates his strong competence in the area of personal development with his quarter century of international management and corporate consulting experience.
 He coaches equally fluently in English and Italian.

 Francesco received a masters degree in computer science from the University of Milan in 1985.
-His professional preparation for coaching includes a high performance coaching certification from Performance Unlimited and an executive coaching course at the Wharton School; he also holds certifications in Neuro-Linguistic Programming (in which he is both a master and a trainer) and counseling.
-He is certified to apply the Myers-Briggs Type Indicator and the Cultural Orientation Indicator.
-Finally, Francesco is an expert in Systemic Coaching, a methodology that applies an ecological approach as leaders improve their management of personal, relational, and organizational issues.
+His professional preparation for coaching includes a high performance coaching certification from Performance Unlimited and an executive coaching course at the Wharton School.
+He holds certifications in Neuro-Linguistic Programming, including as a Professional Certified Counselor in Systemic NLP with Centre Culturel Européen Jean Monnet.
+He is an expert in Systemic Coaching, a methodology that applies an ecological approach (personal, relational, and organizational).
+Finally, he is accredited as a Professional Certified Coach with the International Coach Federation.

 Francesco has a broad business background, developed as he worked for major international organizations including Olivetti, where he served as the key expert in educational technology; Gemini Consulting, where he worked as a management consultant; Oracle, where he was a sales director; and at the European Union, which he served as a consultant.
 He also worked briefly as a manager for a venture capital fund sponsored by Unicredit Group.
 In 2002, Francesco dedicated himself full-time to executive coaching and leadership development, working all across Europe as well as in his native Italy.